zalyoung/gitlab-handbook/content/handbook/marketing/virtual-events/webcasts/_index.md

 1. Click into the SFDC campaign
 1. Change the campaign owner to the webcast DRI
 1. Change the status to `in progress`
-1. Edit the `Enable Bizible Touchpoints` field to `Include only "Responded" Campaign Members`
 1. Edit the Budgeted Cost (required) to cost of webcast, or "1" if there is no cost associated
 1. Click save